 People/Professionals Reached and Served (complete online): Provide the estimated overall number of people/professionals to be reached and people/professionals to be served by the funded project.

 Provide an itemized list of activities/services, with estimates, that led to the calculation of the overall estimates provided.
-Refer to Section 4.1.1 for definitions of People/Professionals Reached and People/Professionals Served.

-Collaborating Organizations (complete online): List all key participating organizations that will partner with the applicant organization to provide one or more components essential to the success of the program (e.g. evaluation, clinical services, recruitment to screening, etc.)
+Refer to Section 4.1.1 for definitions of People/Professionals Reached and with the applicant organization to provide one or more components essential to the success of the program (e.g. evaluation, clinical services, recruitment to screening, etc.).